bright/new-www/_posts/2019-03-13-I-am-hooked-on-react-.md

 I think that Hooks and class base components will be still useful.
 The documentation says that **"There are no plans to remove classes from React"** and they definitely do not recommend rewriting everything into Hooks.
 It's individual and you should decide whether use Hooks or Classes.

 Hooks are great feature in React.
-Personally, I'm waiting when it will be available in the stable release.
+Personally, I'm using it after stable version release.